databrickslabs/splunk-integration/app/README.md

 # RELEASE NOTES VERSION 1.3.0

 * Introduced Run cancelation feature.
 Cancel the run from the "Databricks Job Execution Details" dashboard by clicking on the "Cancel Run" button and cancel the query execution by clicking on the Splunk search stop button.
 * Introduced "Command Timeout Value", "Query Result Limit" and "Index" option configurations on the "Configuration" page.
+"Query Result Limit" is supported only for DBSQL Warehouse for using databricksquery command.
 * Introduced the "Execution Status" column on the "Databricks Job Execution Details" dashboard to display the current status of the triggered run.
 The status will be updated every 5 minutes.
 * Introduced the "UID" column on the "Databricks Job Execution Details" dashboard to track more details of respective runs.
+* Introduced DBSQL Warehouse to overcome limitation of number of results obtained in databricksquery command.
 * Added "Run Name" parameter in the "Launch Notebook" dashboard.
 * Execution details will be now stored in the index instead of the KV Store lookup.
 * Updated DNS Resolution help text on the Proxy configuration screen.
 * Enhanced logs and introduced UID in logs to distinguish each command execution logs.
 * Removed the table command dependency from the custom command searches.
-* Removed limitation of number of results obtained in databricksquery command.

 # RELEASE NOTES VERSION 1.2.0
 * Updated the Add-on to allow non-admin users to execute the custom commands.